Find out more about Tinnitus and how you can cope with it

 Tinnitus is an internal signal perceived by the hearer, without any external sound stimulus and is characterized by a buzzing, ringing, or even swooshing sound.
 The noises caused by Tinnitus can be constant or appear sporadically.
 It can also seem worse when there are no background noises.

 In 80% of cases, Tinnitus exists together with hearing loss – from very mild to severe.
 The amount of annoyance varies from patient to patient.

-Audiologists assist in the management of tinnitus through diagnosis, information-sharing, counselling and fitting of instruments.
-These instruments may be used for sound stimulus AND hearing loss combined, or for tinnitus alone (via devices with exclusive sound stimuli).
-These help to retrain the brain to reduce the annoyance of tinnitus.
+Some of NB Hearing’s audiologists have attended courses in Denmark geared to equip us to assist patients with tinnitus and hyperacusis.
+Management of Tinnitus and hyperacusis is through diagnosis, information-sharing, counselling, limited cognitive behavioural therapy, relaxation techniques and the precise fitting of instruments.
+These instruments may be used for sound stimulus AND hearing loss combined, or for Tinnitus alone (via devices with exclusive sound stimuli).
+These devices will help to retrain the brain to reduce the amount of annoyance caused by Tinnitus.

 Defining the Tinnitus through proper diagnosis

 Tinnitus can be a symptom of an underlying hearing condition or illness.
 Amongst others, these conditions can include Noise Induced Hearing Loss (or other types of hearing loss), blockage of the ear canal, head or neck injuries, and even high blood pressure.
 In cases where the symptoms of Tinnitus are a result of an underlying condition, it may be reduced by treating the underlying cause.